Tithes vs. Taxes

 Deuteronomy 14:

 The second tithe was for celebration.
 You didn’t give this tithe away, you used it to party!
-And yes, the party could include booze -- so much for the prohibitionists.
+And yes, the party could include booze—so much for the prohibitionists.

 This tithe has no similarity to the modern income tax.
 It’s much more like the money we blow on celebrating Christmas or Thanksgiving.
 Thanksgiving is the better parallel, as two of the three holy seasons were at harvest time, and the fun centered on food and drink.
-(Christmas is a repackaged pagan celebration of the return of the sun.
+(Christmas may well be a repackaged pagan celebration of the return of the sun.
 The Puritans thus banned Christmas, and some strict Christian denominations do likewise today.)

 Since the Temple was destroyed, there is no appointed gathering place for these festivals.
 Methinks God allowed the Temple to be destroyed to allow Christianity to spread beyond a convenient distance from Jerusalem while still being in compliance with the Law – but this is conjecture.
 Maybe this tithe should be the source of funding for local church buildings as they are part of the cost of celebrating before the Lord.